Published on January 12, 2020 in Finances

 Note: This post describes pre-COVID services.
 For current information on virtual tax preparation services, visit our Tax Assistance webpage.

-Busy families now have another way to get free tax preparation help through the new “drop-and-go taxes” program.
-Qualifying individuals can get their taxes done for free—with help from an IRS-certified volunteer tax preparer.
+Detroit families now have another way to get free tax preparation help through the “drop-and-go taxes” program.
+Individuals who qualify can get their taxes done for free with help from an IRS-certified volunteer tax preparer.

-Drop-and-go participants have their tax documents securely scanned and sent to Accounting Aid Society to be processed by certified tax preparers, then the completed return is sent back to the drop-and-go site about a week later for the individual to sign.
+The community partner agencies scan tax documents for drop-and-go participants and send them to Accounting Aid Society where they’re processed by certified tax preparers.
+Then, Accounting Aid sends the completed return back to the drop-and-go site about a week later for the individual to sign.